Departure (TV series): Season 2 (2021)

+Season 3 (2023)

+The plot follows the investigation into the sinking of a sea ferry, The Queen of the Narrows.
+It is a beautiful day in Boston when almost 500 passengers board the ferry destined for Newfoundland, Canada.
+A few hours into the journey, an explosion onboard throws passengers into a panic, rushing for lifeboats as the ferry takes on water with alarming speed.
+What unfolds for many of the passengers is an unimaginable nightmare with serious loss of life as the ship sinks in record time.

 Broadcast and release

 NBCUniversal pre-bought the series to air it on Universal TV in the United Kingdom and Germany and on 13th Street in Czech Republic, Denmark, France, Ukraine, and Spain, as well as on Universal TV in Africa and 13th Street in Poland.
 On 14 July 2020, NBC's streaming service Peacock acquired the series in the United States, where it debuted on 17 September 2020.
 The distributor is Red Arrow Studios International, although Starlings Television managed the sale to Peacock/Universal.
 The NBCUniversal media conglomerate purchased the series for distribution in Europe and Africa.
+The first season premiered on 10 July 2019 on Universal with 5Star premiered on 20 September 2021 and Sky Witness premiering on 12 October 2021.

-The second season of Departure was released on Peacock in the United States on 5 August 2021 and in the United Kingdom on Sky Witness.
+The second season of Departure was released on Peacock in the United States on 5 August 2021 and in the United Kingdom the series was released on Sky Witness on 1 November 2021.

+The third season of Departure was released in the United Kingdom on 3 October 2022 with the premiere airing from 2 August 2023 on Sky Witness.

 Reception

 The Hollywood Reporter was impressed with some aspects of the series but concluded its review noting the series had: "just enough enticing elements to pique curiosity, but [lacked] the execution needed to actually be good".
 The Variety review was quite positive and particularly praised Panjabi and Plummer in a "drama that punches above its weight".
 Based on viewing the first two episodes, the Toronto Star reviewer commented that "the action is as taut and absorbing as any detective thriller".

-In 2021, the series was nominated for a Canadian Screen Award for Best Dramatic Series.
+In 2021 the series was nominated for a Canadian Screen Award for Best Dramatic Series.
+The episode Vanished was nominated for the Directors Guild of Canada (DGC) Craft Award in the categories Best Sound Editing - Dramatic Series.

+Christopher Plummer won the 2021 Canadian Screen Award for Best Supporting Actor, Drama.
+Vesna Svilanovic won the 2021 Canadian Cinema Editors Award for Best Editing in TV Drama.
+T.J.
+Scott and Christina Jennings won the 2021 Content Innovation Award for Best Returning Scripted Series.